9 times out of 10, fixing a digital marketing strategy that isn’t working comes down to doing one simple thing:

 The basic sales funnel looks like this:

-The advantage of using a sales funnel when designing your digital marketing strategy is that you get a simple and straightforward set of goals that you need to hit.
+The advantage of using a sales funnel when designing your digital marketing strategy is that you get a straightforward set of goals that you need to hit.

-Building a powerful sales funnel means picking the right tactics at each stage of the funnel to hit those goals.
+Building an effective sales funnel means picking the right tactics at each stage of the funnel to hit those goals.

 But before you even start with the sales funnel stages, it is very important to go through some fundamental elements that will help you design the funnel and optimize it according to your business, and the type of potential customers you are targeting.

-There are two main elements sitting above the sales funnel:
+Two main elements are sitting above an effective sales funnel: